 From the Global view, select Security > Roles from the main menu.
 Make sure the Global tab is selected.

-Select Yes: Default role for new users and then click Save.
+If you want to add the permission as a default, Select Yes: Default role for new users and then click Save.

 If you want to remove a default permission, edit the permission and select No from New User Default.

 Result: The default global permissions are configured based on your changes.
 Permissions assigned to new users display a check in the New User Default column.